griffithlab/rnabio.org/docker/course/dockerfile_approach/README.md

 - Check that Docker has sufficient memory allocated (recommend 4+ GB)
 - Ensure your host system architecture is compatible (x86_64)

+### Docker Socket Issues
+- If you get "permission denied" errors when using Docker inside the container, ensure you're mounting the Docker socket: `-v /var/run/docker.sock:/var/run/docker.sock`
+- On macOS, Docker socket permissions are automatically fixed by the `start-services.sh` script
+- On Linux, you may need to add your user to the docker group or run with appropriate permissions

 ## Development Notes

 This Docker image has been optimized through several iterations to address common build and runtime issues: